Spanish cuisine

 Spanish cuisine (cocina española) consists of the traditions and practices of Spanish cooking.
-It features considerable regional diversity, with significant differences among the traditions of each of Spain's regional cuisines.
+It features considerable regional diversity, with significant differences in different parts of the country.
+The different culinary traditions in the Iberian Peninsula can be roughly categorized within the Mediterranean diet or the Atlantic diet.

 Olive oil (of which Spain is the world's largest producer) is extensively used in Spanish cuisine.
 It forms the base of many vegetable sauces (known in Spanish as sofritos).
 Herbs most commonly used include parsley, oregano, rosemary and thyme.
 The use of garlic has been noted as common in Spanish cooking.
 The most-used meats in Spanish cuisine include chicken, pork, lamb and veal.
 Fish and seafood are also consumed on a regular basis.
 Tapas and pinchos are snacks and appetizers commonly served in bars and cafes.

 History

 Antiquity

 Cultivation of the Mediterranean triad, wheat, grapes, and olives, in the province of Huelva, representing the traditional staples of Mediterranean agriculture and cuisine.

 Authors such as Strabo wrote about the aboriginal people of Spain using nuts and acorns as staple foods.
 The extension of vineyards along the Mediterranean seemed to be due to the colonization of Greeks and Phoenicians, who also introduced the production of olive oil.
 Spain became the largest producer of olive oil in the world.
 The growing of crops of the so-called tríada mediterránea (the "Mediterranean triad": wheat, grapes, and olives) underpinned the staple meal products for the inhabitants of the south of the Iberian Peninsula during the Roman Era (bread, wine and oil).